 - 1. It is expected that all participants (students and mentors alike) respect the aims and ideals of RoboCupJunior as set out in our mission statement. - 2.
-The volunteers, referees and officials will act within the spirit of the event to ensure the competition is competitive, fair and, most importantly, fun. - 3.
-It is not whether you win or lose, but how much you learn that counts!
+The volunteers, referees, and officials will act within the event's spirit to ensure the competition is competitive, fair, and, most importantly, fun. - 3.
+It is not whether you win or lose but how much you learn that counts!